 Time is a very valuable resource that should be managed carefully.
 If you don’t respect your own time, at least respect that of others.
 Make sure to keep a sense of deadlines and time when making plans.
 Your ability to keep track of time can help make you a good impression.
 It also proves that you are a man of your word and that you respect others.

-- Master the art of conversations
+Master the art of conversation

 Don’t be a boring and predictable man.
 Learn to initiate and sustain conversations.
 Don’t use the introvert card as an excuse; no one comes from the womb talking.
 It’s a skill, just like any other, and you can choose to excel at it.